Bolt64/blog-source/content/pages/Curriculum Vitae.md

 ##Mathematical Experience {#mathematical-experience .unnumbered}
 ###Bachelor’s Thesis Project {#sec:bach-thes-proj .unnumbered}

--   **Hodge theory of Riemannian manifolds:**
+-   **Laplacian on Riemannian manifolds:**
-    The initial part of this project involved the study of the basics of differential and Riemannian geometry.
-I studied the books *Introduction to Smooth Manifolds* by John M. Lee, and *Foundations of Differentiable Manifolds and Lie Groups* by Frank Warner.
-This project is currently underway at Indian Institute of Science, under the mentorship of Dr. Harish Seshadri.
+	In this project, I studied elliptic partial differential operators on Riemannian manifolds, in particular the Laplace-Beltrami operator.
+I looked at the Hodge decomposition theorem, and some applications of that.
+    I then looked at the spectrum of the Laplacian, and saw how it affected the geometry of the manifold.

 ###Summer Projects {#summer-projects .unnumbered}